onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 (growth/de-growth).

-R-39349 A VNF Heat Orchestration Template **MUST NOT** be designed to utilize the OpenStack ‘heat stack-update’ command for scaling (growth/de-growth).
+R-39349 A VNF Heat Orchestration Template **MUST NOT** be designed to utilize the OpenStack 'heat stack-update' command for scaling (growth/de-growth).

 R-43413 A VNF **MUST** utilize a modular Heat Orchestration Template